DIY Autumn Treat Boxes with Free Cut Files

 Create these DIY Autumn Treat Boxes with the free SVG cut files!
 The cutouts in the box lids create a fun peekaboo to the goodies inside!
 Fill with small gifts or sweet treats.

+Hello Crafty Friends!
 Today I’m happy to share these DIY Autumn Treat Boxes with you!
 I absolutely love how they turned out and they are so simple to make using the free SVG cut file I’ve created.
-Seriously, you only need three materials to create these.
-The first and most important is the Kraft cardstock.
-My favorite paper to use when creating printable treat boxes has always been 110lb cardstock – it is just the right weight to hold its shape and still manage to go through my printer with ease.
-When I saw a pack of 110lb Kraft cardstock at Joann Fabrics, I grabbed it and knew I wanted to make some fun treat boxes with it.
+Seriously, you only need three materials to create these – cardstock, craft plastic and adhesive.

 Supplies Needed for DIY Autumn Treat Boxes:

 - Free SVG Cut Files – Grab the free files by filling out the purple form at the end of this post.